-Employee training is performed every two years, pursuant to the MS4 permit requirements, and it was conducted in this Permit Year 3 (2020-2021).
-See the folder titled BMP 6-3 Employee Training on the attached CD for training records.
+Employee training is performed every two years, pursuant to the MS4 permit requirements, and it was last conducted in Permit Year 3 (2020-2021).

 The Enhanced Employee Training was specifically tailored to address ways to reduce PCBs in stormwater runoff.